AnandhakrishnanT/ROS2_Workshop_Mits/README.md

 - **Ubuntu 18.04** - ROS Eloquent Elusor
 - **Ubuntu 20.04** - ROS Galactic Geochelone
 - **Ubuntu 22.04** - ROS Humble Hawksbill

+#### ROS 2 Installation Script

+You can use the following script to automatically detect your Ubuntu release and install a compatible ROS 2 distro: